05/04/23

 I made the same app in Deno and Node

 The app is for a little fantasy baseball Discord I'm in.
 We use a game called Out Of The Park Baseball to simulate and manage teams.
 Only one person actually runs the game (they're called the "comissioner") and they just stream the games.
 The game does have an official "online" mode but it requires everyone to have the game and its pretty clunky to set up.
-I noticed that the game can export a website in a .tar.gz file, so I decided to make something where the commissioner can upload the .tar.gz file and have the site be deployed somewhere.
+I noticed that the game can export a website in a .tar.gz

 Here's an outline of how the app works:

-2. For example, if you visit "https://my-not-real-site.app/" you'll see the landing page of the site.
+route - For example, if you visit "https://my-not-real-site.app/" you'll see the landing page of the site.

-3. the /upload route has a file input in a form to upload a .tar.gz file
+route has a file input in a form to upload a .tar.gz file - The server saves the .tar.gz file to a

-6. the /upload route uses basic authentication.
+route uses basic authentication.

 Currently the app is a Deno app running on a 512 MB instance on fly.io for about $3/month.
 I suppose I could do a little more complicated deployment process and upload the extracted files to a CDN, or push them to a git repo thats connected to some static site provider.
 Maybe sometime in the future 😉